RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 ## File manipulation and more practice with pipes

-Let's use the tools we've added to our tool kit so far, along with a few new ones, to example our SRA metadata file.
+Let's use the tools we've added to our toolkit so far, along with a few new ones, to example our SRA metadata file.
 First, let's navigate to the correct directory.

 ~~~
 $ cd /work/hdzoo/rhagenson